Associate’s Degrees in Multilingual Education

 Education Levels of Multilingual Education Majors

-In 2018-2019, 4 earned their associate's degree in multilingual education.
+During the 2018-2019 academic year, 4 students earned their associate's degree in multilingual education.
 This makes it the 276th most popular associate's degree program in the country.

 The following table shows the number of diplomas awarded in multilingual education at each degree level.

 |Education Level||Number of Grads|

 Earnings of Multilingual Education Majors With Associate’s Degrees

 More women than men pursue their associate's degree in multilingual education.
 About 100.0% of graduates with this degree are female.

 The racial-ethnic distribution of multilingual education associate’s degree students is as follows:

 |Race/Ethnicity||Number of Grads|